-The University is committed to free and open inquiry in all matters, and it guarantees all members of the University community the broadest possible latitude to speak, write, listen, challenge and learn.
-Except insofar as limitations on that freedom are necessary to the functioning of the University, Kettering University fully respects and supports the freedom of all students, faculty and staff "to discuss any problem that presents itself."
+Because the University is committed to free and open inquiry in all matters, it guarantees all members of the University community the broadest possible latitude to speak, write, listen, challenge, and learn.
+Except insofar as limitations on that freedom are necessary to the functioning of the University, the University fully respects and supports the freedom of all members of the University community "to discuss any problem that presents itself."